mpaglia0/Iudas/README.md

 You can use it including the HTML code in a customized page.

 :warning: needs a PHP capable hosting!
 PHP code is available in the ``static`` directory.
-In order to use this form you need to install [PHPMailer](https://github.com/PHPMailer/PHPMailer) classes.
+In order to use this form you need to install/activate [PHPMailer](https://github.com/PHPMailer/PHPMailer) classes on your hosting.

 Starting from **Iudas v2.03** the Contact Form includes a simple SPAM filter based on a honeypot trick.